One Minute Silence: Reformation (2011–present)

 According to a post made on 25 May 2010 on the band's Myspace page, Barry, Diani and Fiocco are recording new material with new drummer Martin Davies.
-New pictures have also appeared on the band's Myspace of the band rehearsing.

 On 10 January 2011, One Minute Silence announced their official reformation and tour with new material also in the pipeline.
 Band members for the tour and record are Barry, Fiocco, Diani and Davies.